meltano/meltano/docs/src/docs/developer-tools.md

 ### Local Installation

-In this section, we will install Meltano as an application you can access locally from your browser and on the command line.
-If you prefer to install to Docker, please view the installation instructions [here](/docs/installation.html#installing-on-docker).
+In this section, we will install Meltano as a local application on your computer that you can access from your browser and on the command line.

 ::: tip
 We do not have a double click installer at this time, but [it is on our roadmap](https://gitlab.com/meltano/meltano/issues/1107) and we will be sure to update this page when we do!